Understanding How FMLA Can Help

 FMLA Does Not Provide Pay

 FMLA provides job protection.
-It does not provide you with a way to receive money while you are out of work.
+It does not provide a way to receive money while out of work.
 Lost wages are governed entirely by company leave policies unless Medicare, Medicaid, Workers Compensation, or some other Insurance company supplies employee wages.

-Find additional information click here Family and Medical Leave Act
+To find additional information, click here: Family and Medical Leave Act

 This article originally appeared on Multiplesclerosis.Net by Health-Union, LLC and has been reposted with permission.